Complex Langevin and other approaches to the sign problem in quantum many-body physics: Introduction

 \subsection{Path integrals and the sign problem}

 The central quantity of the field theoretical approach to the quantum many-body problem is the partition function, which in the grand canonical ensemble is given by \beq \mathcal Z = \textrm{Tr}\left[ {\rm e}^{-\beta (\hat H - \mu \hat N)} \right] , \eeq where $\hat H$ is the Hamiltonian of the system, $\hat N$ the particle number operator, $\beta$ the inverse temperature, $\mu$ the chemical potential, and the trace is over all multiparticle states (i.e. Fock space).
-[Note that $\mathcal Z$ is shown here for a single particle species, but is straightforwardly generalized to multiple chemical potentials, etc.] As written, $\mathcal Z$ contains the thermodynamic information of the system: by differentiating with respect to $\beta$ and $\mu$ one obtains expectation values of the Hamiltonian and the particle number operators.
+Note that $\mathcal Z$ is shown here for a single particle species, but is straightforwardly generalized to multiple chemical potentials, etc. As written, $\mathcal Z$ contains the thermodynamic information of the system: by differentiating with respect to $\beta$ and $\mu$ one obtains expectation values of the Hamiltonian and the particle number operators.
 More detailed information, such as momentum distributions and other correlation functions, can be obtained by adding sources to the Hamiltonian as is common in quantum field theory.
 The direct evaluation of \equref{Z} is impossible for interacting systems, as it requires \textit{a priori} knowledge of the full energy spectrum.

 The path-integral approach to the many-body problem provides an alternative route.
 Either using an operator-based approach or coherent states, one arrives at an expression for $\mathcal Z$ which is written generically as \beq \mathcal Z = \int \mathcal D \phi\ {\rm e}^{-S[\phi]}, \eeq where $\phi$ is a field living in $(d+1)$-dimensional spacetime and represents any degrees of freedom in the system.
 One thus replaces the problem of evaluating \equref{Z} with that of calculating the above path integral.
 In practice, boundary conditions in the spatial directions can be chosen in a variety of ways, but those in the time direction, which is compact and runs in the range $\tau \in [0,\beta)$, are set by the quantum statistics of the problem: bosonic fields will obey periodic boundary conditions and fermionic fields anti-periodic.

 From this point on, our discussions will focus on nonrelativistic systems unless otherwise specified.
 In purely bosonic theories the action $S[\phi]$ will typically take a simple local form such as \beq S[\phi] = \int \d\tau \d^dx \left\{ \phi^* \left (\partial_\tau + {\mathcal H}\right) \phi + V[\phi] \right\}, \eeq where $\mathcal H$ represents the noninteracting Hamiltonian (including external trapping potentials) and $V[\phi]$ represents the interactions (i.e. terms cubic and beyond in $\phi$).